This article was translated by AI using Gemini 2.5 Pro from the original Chinese version. Minor inaccuracies may remain.

 15 | requires requires (T x) { std::cout << x; }

 This means that an instance x of type A does not satisfy the requires clause std::cout << x.
-In fact, with this syntax, we can restrict errors to the type deduction phase, avoiding instantiation.
-Thus, the error messages become much more concise.
+In fact, with such syntax, we can limit errors to the type deduction phase, without proceeding to instantiation.
+This results in much more concise error messages.

 Before C++20